 Now this da’wah can take a variety of forms including directly though a conversation with someone about Islam, and indirectly through distributing a leaflet, CD, or book about Islam.
 Therefore, it is not limited to one format or group of people.
 This is something we will, In sha Allah, address in a second article about how we as productive Muslims can give da’wah.

 But first, I thought it would be good idea to look at some of the many benefits we can derive from taking part in giving da’wah to help boost our participation in this great act.

 1. Fulfill an Obligation Upon Us

 Da’wah is recognised by the majority of scholars as being obligatory upon every Muslim.
-Therefore, we can interpret that the act of da’wah is something of great importance within Islam and more importantly to Allah (glorified and exalted be He).
-Consequently, by fulfilling our obligatory acts we can look to achieve the pleasure of Allah (glorified and exalted be He) and get close to Him.
-As it states in a hadith, Allah (glorified and exalted be He) says:
+Therefore, we can interpret that the act of da’wah is something of great importance within Islam and more importantly to Allah .
+Consequently, by fulfilling our obligatory acts we can look to achieve the pleasure of Allah and get close to Him.
+As it states in a hadith, Allah says: